Assisted Living Facilities in Maryland

 - Failure to obtain emergency care.

-The facility has a duty to provide for the health and safety of its residents.
+Facilities have a duty to provide for the health and safety of their residents.
 Part of that duty is protecting residents from each other.
 An issue both assisted living facilities and nursing homes need to address is that of preventing residents with dementia from abusing and potentially injuring other residents.
 Assisted living residents who abuse other residents or staff are likely to have dementia or severe mental illness, reports Kaiser Health News.

-- Compared to the rest of the population, those with dementia were five times more likely to engage in physical abuse.
+- Compared to the rest of the population, those with dementia are more likely to engage in physical abuse.

 - Male residents engaged more often in physical abuse than female residents.

-- Residents with severe mental illness were three times more likely to engage in physical, verbal and sexual abuse.
+- Residents with severe mental illness were more likely to engage in physical, verbal, and sexual abuse.

-If you are considering an assisted living facility for a family member, find out if there is a separate unit for residents with dementia and there is trained staff who can spot and manage the early warning signs of aggressive behavior.
+Dementia is a significant issue in assisted living facilities.
+Those who suffer from dementia require a specialized level of care.
+If you are considering an assisted living facility for a family member, find out if there is a separate unit for residents with dementia, with trained staff who can spot and manage the early warning signs of aggressive behavior.